How to Host a Website on Linux VPS? A Complete Guide

 With SSL configured, your website is secure with HTTPS.

-To keep your website data secure, setting up periodic backups and server health checks is necessary.
-These automated backups facilitate your quick restore in case of data loss or failure of servers.
+To keep your website data secure, you need to set up periodic backups and server health checks.
+These automated backups facilitate quick restores in case of data loss or server failure.
 You can schedule backups for your website files and database using tools such as rsync or tar.
 Set up a cron job to automate backups like this.

 0 2 * * * /usr/bin/rsync -av /var/www/mywebsite /backup/directory/